My research explores the religious culture of the early modern Iberian world, with particular emphasis on theology, race, gender, and visual culture.

-My book, Saint and Nation: Santiago, Teresa of Avila, and Plural Identities in Early Modern Spain, offers a much-needed account of national patron sainthood in early modern Europe.
-It assesses the crucial role that sanctity played in the symbolic representation of the nation through analysis of an extended case study—the controversy that arose in early 17th-century Spain when St. Teresa of Avila was elevated to co-patron saint alongside the traditional patron, Santiago.
-The widespread interest exhibited by elite Castilians in the choice of a new spiritual representative reflects larger transformations occurring throughout Spain, which was experiencing a profound shift in zeitgeist.
+My 2011 book, Saint and Nation: Santiago, Teresa of Avila, and Plural Identities in Early Modern Spain, assesses the crucial role that sanctity played in the symbolic representation of the nation through analysis of an extended case study—the controversy that arose in early 17th-century Spain when St. Teresa of Avila was elevated to co-patron saint alongside the traditional patron, Santiago.
 The fiscal burdens and moral complications of empire, along with the changing political situation in Europe, created instability of identity and a general crisis amongst contemporary Castilians.
-I demonstrate that the battle between the saints reveals how understandings of the nation were expressed and experienced by monarch and town, center and periphery – was expressed through the battle between the saints.
+Such instability – in monarch and town, center and periphery – was expressed through the battle between the saints.

 I act as an editor for the series Iberian Encounter and Exchange, 475-1755 (please link to it: http://www.psupress.org/books/series/book_SeriesIEE.html) at Penn State University Press.